acul009/svalin/readme.md

 On each new start you can select a profile to use or you can create a new one.

 > [!Note]
-> **To open a profile you need the corresponding password to decrypt your certificate**
+> **To open a profile you need the corresponding password to decrypt your private key**

 ### Setting up the agent

 The agent does not yet have an official installation method.
+A Debian package will come soon.
+Windows is planned, but will take a bit more work.

 When first using the client, start it with `svalin agent init <HOST:PORT>`.